ShariefAhmad/Data-science-masters/README.md

 # Data-science-masters
-This is PWskills , will upload all learnings day wise
+This is PWskills DS course , will upload all learnings day wise